cvc5/cvc5/src/rewriter/README.md

 Note that we use the syntax e.g. `(extract n m x)` to denote the result of extracting the bits `n` to `m` (inclusive) of `x`, whereas in SMT-LIB version 2.6, this must be written `((_ extract n m) x)`.
-We require that terms that appear in index positions, e.g. the first or second argument position of an extract must either be variables or values.
+We require that terms that appear in index positions, e.g. the first and second argument positions of an extract must either be variables or values.

 ### Definition List